-No Date of meeting Item Action Officer Due Date Status 1.
+No Date of Item Action Officer Due Status meeting Due Date 1.
 23 September 2021/4 Feb 2022/21 June 2022 7.
-Reports from the Municipal Manager prepare report to quarterl (b) The Mu ensure nicipal Manager to a formal quarterly be tabled at each y meeting nicipal Manager to that the Disciplinary s functional Municipal Manager 7 Decemb er 2022 19 Decemb er 2022 To be included in agenda for next quarterly meeting Acting MM to report back to ARC by Monday 7 Feb 2022 on fur Disciplinary Board 2.
+Reports from the Municipal Manager prepare report to quarterly (b) The Mur ensure t nicipal Manager to a formal quarterly be tabled at each meeting nicipal Manager to hat the Disciplinary functional Municipal Manager 7 Decemb er 2022 19 Decemb er 2022 To be included in agenda for next quarterly meeting Acting MM to report back to ARC by Monday 7 Feb 2022 on fu Disciplinary Board 2.
 11 May 2023 7.
-Reports of the Municipal Manager for the last quarter (b) could be presented verbally if the Municipal Manager was in attendance at the meeting; Municipal Manager Each ARC meeting
+Reports of the Municipal Manager for the last quarter (a) (b) (c) Manager be required to provide the Audit Committee at each meeting with a high-level overview of key issues that had occurred during the previous quarter; Municipal Manager Each ARC meeting